 To this end, social media is an obvious starting point.

-Facebook, Youtube, Instagram, and other such platforms are the best place to present yourself to a wider audience.
+Facebook, Youtube, Instagram, and other platforms are the best places to present yourself to a wider audience.

-However, statistics show that simply being present on social media is less than effective in building your client bases.
+However, statistics show that simply being present on social media is less than effective in building your client base.

 That’s because the highest-paid personal trainers have one thing in common, good reviews!

 Whether those reviews come from positive word of mouth from the results your clients discuss within their social circles or you have an online review platform such as Google or TrustPilot, you need to have actual people say good things about what you offer; it’s way more effective than you saying good stuff about yourself.